zzuse/BingWallpaperDownloader/README.md

 # BingWallpaperDownloader
 written in golang.
-download bing beautiful wallpapers for only desktop usage. inspired by https://github.com/redstoneleo/BingNiceWallpapers
+download bing beautiful wallpapers for only desktop usage.
+inspired by https://github.com/redstoneleo/BingNiceWallpapers

 Download 7 wallpapers one time
 ------------
 If you run the program, it will downloads nearest 7  bing wallpaper from the Bing websites(location:zh-cn).
-Default it will save files to ./downloads directory You can specify other directory to save.
+Default it will save files to ./downloads directory.
+You can specify other directory to save.
-The filename is same as the Bing website, trim before the http slashes. such as: VillersAbbey_ZH-CN10373383330_1920x1080.jpg
+The filename is same as the Bing website, trim before the http slashes.
+such as: VillersAbbey_ZH-CN10373383330_1920x1080.jpg

 Build and Installation
 ------------
+default is on OSX:
 ```shell
 go build BingWallpaperDownload.go
 ```
-for other platform usage binary cross compile:
+for other platforms usage binary cross compile:
 ```shell
 GOOS=linux GOARCH=amd64 go build -o BingWallpaperDownload BingWallpaperDownload.go
 GOOS=windows GOARCH=amd64 go build -o BingWallpaperDownload.exe BingWallpaperDownload.go